-The number of people dying from AIDS-related causes can be obtained using a variety of measures, including through a vital registration system, as part of a facility- or population-based survey that may include verbal autopsy and through mathematical modelling using such tools as Spectrum.
+The number of people dying from AIDS-related causes can be obtained using a variety of measures, including through a vital registration system adjusted for misreporting, as part of a facility- or population-based survey that may include verbal autopsy and through mathematical modelling using such tools as Spectrum.
 Modelling tools typically use demographic data, HIV prevalence from survey and surveillance, the number of people receiving antiretroviral therapy, HIV incidence and assumptions around survival patterns to estimate the number of people dying.
-In some instances, data from vital reporting systems and estimates of underreporting and misclassification also may be incorporated into these models to derive estimates of the number.
+In some instances, data from vital reporting systems and estimates of underreporting and misclassification also may be incorporated into these models to derive estimates of the number of AIDS-related deaths.

-- Sex - Age (<5, 5-14 and 15+ years)
+- Sex. - Age (<5, 5-14 and 15+ years).